Laser Hair Removal

 Tone: Toning is essential in winters especially for those with sagging skin and ageing skin.
 This helps balance the natural pH levels of the skin.

 - Avoid Excessive Sun Exposure: You may love the feeling of warm sunshine on your skin but your skin may not feel the same way.
 Winter sun is as harmful as summer sun when it comes to UVA and UVB rays.
 Hence, always use a sunscreen when you step out for the day.
+If you wish to discuss about any specific problem, you can consult a dermatologist.

 Summer might be the perfect time to flaunt your beach wave tresses, but you also need to protect them from the scorching sun.
 The summer sun can make your hair dry and brittle, causing a lot of damage.
 Here are five tips to keep your hair healthy and beautiful all summer long.